Program Information FAQs

 Do you offer a visiting researcher or scholar’s program?

-Yes, the Penn Law Visiting Scholar and Visiting Researcher Program is intended to accommodate legal professionals who wish to spend a limited period of time at the Law School pursuing research on a particular topic.
+Yes, the Penn Carey Law Visiting Scholar and Visiting Researcher Program is intended to accommodate legal professionals who wish to spend a limited period of time at the Law School pursuing research on a particular topic.
+This program is administered by the Department of International Programs.